-- -- Pauls third prayer request in Romans was finally answered... - --prayer request: "that I may come to you with joy by the will of God" (Romans 15:32) - --answer: "...And so we went toward Rome.
-15 And from there, when the brethren heard about us, they came to meet us as far as Appii Forum and Three Inns.
-When Paul saw them, he thanked God and took courage."
-(Acts 28:14-15) - --one may think that it was a mistake for Paul to go to Jerusalem because of the long imprisonment that resulted, but Paul puts this idea to rest in his letter to the Philippians, which he either wrote from the prison in Rome or Caesarea: - --Philippians 1:12-21: "But I want you to know, brethren, that the things which happened to me have actually turned out for the furtherance of the gospel, 13 so that it has become evident to the whole palace guard, and to all the rest, that my chains are in Christ; 14 and most of the brethren in the Lord, having become confident by my chains, are much more bold to speak the word without fear. ...
+--Philippians 1:12-21: "But I want you to know, brethren, that the things which happened to me [Paul's imprisonment] have actually turned out for the furtherance of the gospel, 13 so that it has become evident to the whole palace guard, and to all the rest, that my chains are in Christ; 14 and most of the brethren in the Lord, having become confident by my chains, are much more bold to speak the word without fear. ...
 19 For I know that this will turn out for my deliverance through your prayer and the supply of the Spirit of Jesus Christ, 20 according to my earnest expectation and hope that in nothing I shall be ashamed, but with all boldness, as always, so now also Christ will be magnified in my body, whether by life or by death.
-21 For to me, to live is Christ, and to die is gain. ... the apostle Paul exemplified what it means to be a bondservant of Christ! - --the book of Acts ends with Paul under house arrest in Rome, and then the next verse in the Bible is Romans 1:1: "Paul, a bondservant of Jesus Christ..." - --Paul was released a year later and resumed his missionary travels until he was rearrested and imprisoned in Rome again and finally executed in AD 67 around 70 years of age.
-Most scholars have concluded that he never did visited Spain.
-One scholar describes what Paul's execution was probably like:
+21 For to me, to live is Christ, and to die is gain.

+--over and over again, Paul exemplified what it means to be a bondservant of Christ.

+--the book of Acts ends with Paul under house arrest in Rome, and then the next verse in the Bible is Romans 1:1: "Paul, a bondservant of Jesus Christ..."

+--Paul was released a year later and resumed his missionary travels until he was rearrested and imprisoned in Rome again and finally executed in AD 67 around 70 years of age.
+Most scholars have concluded that he never did visited Spain, but his epistle to the Romans is still travelling the globe 2000 years later!

-The trial ended, Paul was condemned and delivered over to the executioner.
+--One scholar describes what Paul's execution was probably like: The trial ended, Paul was condemned and delivered over to the executioner.
 He was led out of the city with a crowd of the lowest rabble at his heels.
 The fatal spot was reached; he knelt beside the block; the headsman's axe gleamed in the sun and fell; and the head of the apostle of the world rolled down in the dust.
 So sin did its uttermost and its worst.
-Yet how poor and empty was its triumph! ... ten thousand times ten thousand welcomed him in the same hour at the gates of the city which is really eternal.
+Yet how poor and empty was its triumph! ... ten thousand times ten thousand welcomed him in the same hour at the gates of the city which is eternal.
 Even on earth Paul could not die... in ten thousand churches every Sabbath and on a thousand thousand hearths every day his eloquent lips still teach that gospel of which he was never ashamed.
 (Jensen's New Testament Survey, pg.
 238)